Remy Hamilton: Professional career

 He ranked third in kicker scoring in the AFL for Los Angeles in 2007.
 He joined the Dallas Desperados for 2008.
 He spent the 2011 season with the Dallas Vigilantes.
 In 2012, Hamilton was assigned to the Philadelphia Soul.
 By the time of his assignment he was the AFL's all-time leader in field goals made (188), extra points made (1,082) and scoring by a kicker (1,646 points).

 Personal life

 In a May 2009 article, the Los Angeles Times reported that, less than 15 hours after a 53-52 overtime loss to the Georgia Force at Staples Center, Hamilton's wife, Heather, delivered the couple's first child, a boy named Tate.
 Hamilton has served as a personal trainer for other kickers.

-Hamilton and his wife, Heather, also went on to having a beautiful baby girl Elle Jessie Hamilton.
+Hamilton and his wife, Heather, also went on to have a baby girl Elle Jessie Hamilton.
 Soon after Elle they had another baby boy, Hawk Campbell Hamilton.